 Ongoing Compliance Monitoring

-App store policy updates require regular monitoring and potential app modifications to maintain compliance with evolving platform requirements.
+App store policy updates require regular monitoring and potential app modifications to maintain compliance with evolving platform requirements, much like ongoing efforts required for Shopify GDPR compliance in ecommerce SaaS environments.

 User feedback monitoring addresses privacy concerns raised through app store reviews or direct user communication.